 The AVMA CVTEA Selection Committee appoints the members of the Committee with the following exceptions; the Council on Education appoints one member from its membership, the Committee appoints public members, and the AHTVTPAC appoints the Canadian member.
 Members serve six-year terms, beginning at the close of the AVMA annual meeting.
 The COE representative is appointed by the chair of the COE to serve as a voting member for a one-year term.

 The chair will be elected by and from the Committee membership.

 Meetings are held twice each year in Schaumburg; meetings are 2 ½ days in duration for the spring meeting and 3 ½ days in duration for the fall meeting.

-The AVMA reimburses Committee members for expenses associated with attendance at Committee meetings and evaluations of training institutions.
+The AVMA reimburses Committee members for expenses associated with attendance at Committee meetings and evaluations of educational institutions.

-The Committee reports on its activities to the Council on Education twice each year, including all evaluations and assignments of accreditation status.
+The Committee reports on its activities to the AVMA Board of Directors and other stakeholders twice each year, including all evaluations and assignments of accreditation status.